How to Plan, Launch, and Manage the Best Change Management Center of Excellence (CoE)

 See below for the various services and plans generally offered by a Change Management Practice.

-When developing your change management charter, you will want to include these offerings as part of your charter as well as clearly stating the change management tasks, roles and responsibilities that will be provided per each service plan.
+When developing your change management charter, you will want to include these offerings as part of your charter as well as clearly stating the change management roles and responsibilities and tasks that will be provided per each service plan as part of your Change Management Office structure.

 1. Full Change Management CoE Service